Wi5/Wi-5-2021/README.md

 `make menuconfig`

  Select your architecture as `Atheros AR71xxx/Ar9xxx`, Select your device model in profile submenu.
 Select only necessary packages since there is an image size limit depending on your wireless router storage.
-Particularly find `click-router` at the bottom of the list.
+Particularly find `openvswitch` and `click-router` at the bottom of the list.
 Save the configuration as `.config`.

 Check `clcik-router` selection in `.config` file: